-During your recovery period, avoid eating anything that is hard, sticky, or chewy for the first 24 hours.
+During your recovery period, avoid eating anything hard, sticky, or chewy for the first 24 hours.
 During the days and weeks following your procedure, you can gradually reintroduce these foods into your diet.

 It is normal for a new crown to feel a little strange at first – almost as if it doesn't quite fit properly.
 Once your mouth becomes accustomed to the new restoration, however, you will most likely stop noticing it altogether.

-Dental crowns should be cared for in the same way that you care for your natural teeth, with routine brushing and flossing as well as regular visits to your dentist for cleanings and checkups and necessary.
+Dental crowns should be cared for in the same way that you care for your natural teeth, with routine brushing and flossing as well as regular visits to your dentist for cleanings and checkups necessary.
 To keep your teeth healthy and crown in good condition, practicing good daily oral hygiene is critical.